MikeTV/PositiveTinker/_drafts/_posts/adding-common-key-commands-to-the-textbox-control.md

 CTRL+Backspace is deceptively complex.
 It appears to follow a somewhat convoluted set of rules: Start removing characters to the left from the caret until reaching a breaking character (whitespace, punctuation, or separator).
 Unless the character immediately preceding the carat is a breaking character, in which case remove breaking characters to the left until reaching a non-breaking character.
 Unless the breaking character preceding the carat is a space or tab, in which case remove breaking characters to the left until reaching a non-breaking character, and then *continue* removing characters to the left until reaching a breaking character again.

-After the third rewrite to handle a new branch in logic I stopped trying to reverse-engineer and reimplement CTRL+Backspace from scratch.
+After the third rewrite to handle a new branch in logic, I stopped trying to reimplement CTRL+Backspace from scratch.

-Approaching the problem from a different angle, what's something that's supported by Textbox that follows almost the same rules?
+Approaching the problem from a different angle... what's something that's supported by Textbox that follows almost the same rules?
 CTRL+Left (left arrow)!
 To simulate a CTRL+Backspace, then, we need only highlight text using CTRL+Left, then delete it.

 First attempt:
 {% highlight csharp %}